brimdata/zed/docs/lake/README.md

 context by executing the following command after running [`create`](#create) to initiate our new example pool.
 ```
-zed lake use -p logs
+zed use -p logs
 ```

 When you want to specify a branch in another pool, you simply prepend the pool name to the branch:
 ```
-zed lake use otherpool@otherbranch
+zed use otherpool@otherbranch
 ```
 Just like Git `checkout -b`, you may create a new branch as a side effect of the `use` command with `-b`:
 ```
-zed lake use -b newbranch
+zed use -b newbranch
 ```

 Note that unlike Git, the "repo" is not copied to your local directory.